 On December 31st you sit down to a very late dinner with your family and friends.
-Russian Santa Clause – Grandfather Frost – comes a bit before 12 o’clock and leaves a big sack full of presents usually outside the front door entrance.
+Russian Santa Clause – Grandfather Frost – comes a bit before midnight and leaves a big sack full of presents, usually outside the front door entrance.

 Russians don’t celebrate Christmas like Americans do.
 First, Russian Orthodox Christmas is in January.
 And second – it’s New Year that was ingrained into everyone’s hearts by years of communist doctrine with adult fairy tale movies and New Year TV specials.

 New Year was always a magical time.
-Time when all the dreams could come true.
-Time when anything was possible.
+A time when all the dreams could come true.
+A time when anything was possible.
 It’s especially prominent in traditional New Year’s Eve movies – adult love stories so improbable that they could only happen during one night of the year– December 31st.

 I still watch the same movie (The Irony of fate) every New Year’s Eve – a three hour long story of two people meeting by chance, breaking off their respective relationships, and betting that they’ll live happily ever after only after spending one night, New Year’s night, together.

 I still feel the tinge of magic on December 31st as I silently mark the last time I wake up that year, the last time I have breakfast, the last time I cook.
 I still make my wish as the clock strikes 12 times and hope against all odds that the wish comes true.

 I still remember being five years old.
 I was spending New Year with my grandparents while my parents, five years younger than I am now, were with their friends.
 The doorbell rang late in the evening; I ran to the entrance and waited patiently for my grandparents to unlock the door.

 Every December 31st I still hope to recapture the childhood feeling of magic.
 Every New Year’s Eve I still miss my grandparents.

 The table tonight will be a mix of my Russian-Canadian upbringing.
-Tradition Russian Olivier potato salad will mingle with this Dates appetizer; platters of smoked fish, deli meat, and cheese will be mixed with plates of olives and puff pastry canapés.
+Traditional Russian Olivier potato salad will mingle with this Pecan and Boursin stuffed Dates appetizer; platters of smoked fish, deli meat, and cheese will be mixed with plates of olives and puff pastry canapés.
 There will be wine and champagne and more food than we’d need for this very late midnight dinner.

 Slightly garlicky cheese compliments dates and cuts through their sticky sweetness.
 Spicy caramelized pecans provide a much needed textural contrast to the smooth cheese.
 Herbs in Boursin and thyme add a savoury note.
-These little and simple canapés are actually really flavourful and are perfect accompaniment to a glass of bubbly.
+These little and simple canapés are actually really flavourful and are a perfect accompaniment to a glass of bubbly.

 Pecan and Boursin stuffed Dates

-Spiced caramelized pecans
+- 10 Spiced caramelized pecans